-You can also find information about a property such as:
+You can find property information such as:

-- property details (ie, parcel title details)
+- parcel title details

 - lot size